Budgeting

 • Getting the more expensive house means committing to continue working full time for 5 years longer than the cheaper house

 Make sure you’re considering all additional costs, not just the most obvious headline payments – for example, cars and houses require maintenance, and fitness hobbies can get more expensive than you think!
-Or if you plan to hold off buying your dream house for another 5-10 years, bear in mind it could be more expensive if you wait.
+Or if you plan to delay buying your dream house for another 5-10 years, bear in mind it could be more expensive if you wait.

 Of course, you can’t predict the future perfectly.
 But taking the time to really think about what you want from your finances and lifestyle is worth the effort.
 Even if (or when!) you make mistakes, you’ll learn more about yourself and what works for you.